 - Rules for expense allowances:

-- A $100.00 yearly stipend will be given to the State President for telephone and postage expenses.
+b.
+A $100 yearly stipend will be given to the State President for telephone and postage

-- Expenses for the quarterly newsletter will be paid to the Editor for postage and materials.
+c.
+Expenses for the quarterly newsletter will be paid to the Editor for postage and

-- Other expenses will be paid by the Treasurer on a timely basis as directed by the Executive Committee.
+d.
+Other expenses will be paid by the Treasurer on a timely basis as directed by the

 - Semiannual Meetings:

-- Then annual Spring Meeting shall be held the 4th Saturday in March and shall be the responsibility of Association and the date shall be determined by and communicated at the previous Fall
+a.
+The annual Spring Meeting shall be held on a Saturday in March and shall be the responsibility of Association and the date shall be determined by and communicated at the previous Fall

-- Appropriate lunch arrangements – morning coffee, tea and pastry.
+2. Appropriate lunchs arrangements – morning coffee, tea and pastry

-- Appropriate head table or podium, registration table, display tables.
+4. Appropriate head table or podium, registration table, display tables

-- Program equipment – ie: screen, projector, speaker system.
+6. Program equipment – ie: screen, projector, speaker system

 Communications and Marketing